Fill out your Union Application today and join the UFCW Local 1473 Family!

 Ian first became a member of UFCW, Local 1473, in 2017 when he began working for Outpost Natural Foods Co-op in Mequon.
 He was elected union steward by his co-workers and assisted with union orientations for new employees.
 In July of 2018, Ian was asked to come on staff as a Service Representative, assisting union members in Milwaukee and Ozaukee counties.

-Melanie Meyer – Union Representative
+Melanie Meyer – Political Director

 Melanie is a recent graduate of UW Madison, having earned her BA in Legal Studies in May of 2015.
 At UW Madison she was an active member of the Student Labor Action Coalition, a labor rights student organization.
 She served 2 years on the university’s Labor Codes Licensing Compliance Committee, where she worked with UW faculty and staff to advise the Chancellor on issues relating to UW’s labor codes of conduct.
 Melanie also served on the board of directors for the Interfaith Coalition for Worker Justice (ICWJ), a faith-labor group which advocates for social justice in the Madison community.
 She was born into a strong union family in Saginaw, MI and has lived in Wisconsin since 2008.